UWGlaciology/CommunityFirnModel/README.md

 Full documentation available here: https://communityfirnmodel.readthedocs.io/en/latest/

-Documentation is still (always) a work in progress.
-Please let me know of glaring omissions!
+Documentation is still (always) a work in progress, and in the past few years I have been especially negligent of it.
+Please let me know of glaring omissions, and send me an email if you can't figure something out.

 ## Installation